-Description meta tag, as the term suggests, offers explanation about the whole content of the page.
+Description meta tag, as the term suggests, offers an explanation about the whole content of the page.
 It is similar to a page title, but it can contain more characters.
 In fact, you can write two sentences or a short paragraph for your meta tag.
-It is included in the <head> tag of the html code:
+It is included in the <head> tag of the HTML code:

 <title>Cheap Digital Camera Buying Guide – Your Company Name Here<title>

-<meta name=“description=” content=“When buying cheap digital camera, you do not just dive into the lowest item that you find.
+<meta name=“description=” content=“When buying a cheap digital camera, you do not just dive into the lowest item that you find.
 You must consider several factors so you still get value for your money”>

 When writing description meta tag, avoid using generic descriptions like “This is a page about cheap digital cameras”.
 Create a more sensible and more attention-grabbing two sentences.
 More importantly, do not just copy a short paragraph on your content only to stay away from writing.